jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/libraries/ast_can_v0/README.md

 ## Internals

-`onTransferReceived(...)` - used by Canard instance to process incomming transfer frames
+`onTransferReceived(...)` - used by Canard instance to process received transfers

 `shouldAcceptTransfer(...)` - used by Canard instance to filter incomming transfer frames